 North Dakota law allows companies 60 days to underwrite risk.
 If a company finds within the 60 days that the risk does not meet its underwriting eligibility criteria, it may terminate the policy and/or binder.
 If you are contemplating the purchase of a new home, it is extremely important that you involve your agent as soon in the process as you can to avoid any unexpected problems with the insurance company providing coverage due to issues that may be discovered upon receipt of a loss history report.

 Do insurance companies use weather-related loss history information in underwriting or rating?

-How do I go about getting a copy of my loss history report (CLUE report or A-Plus Report)?
+How do I go about getting a copy of my loss history report?